apache/zeppelin/docs/interpreter/ignite.md

 ## Installing and Running Ignite example
 In order to use Ignite interpreters, you may install Apache Ignite in some simple steps:

 1. Ignite provides examples only with source or binary release.
 Download Ignite [source release](https://ignite.apache.org/download.html#sources) or [binary release](https://ignite.apache.org/download.html#binaries) whatever you want.
 But you must download Ignite as the same version of Zeppelin's.
 If it is not, you can't use scala code on Zeppelin.
-You can find ignite version in Zeppelin at the pom.xml which is placed under `path/to/your-Zeppelin/ignite/pom.xml` ( Of course, in Zeppelin source release ).
-Please check `ignite.version` .
+The supported Ignite version is specified in [Supported Interpreter table](https://zeppelin.apache.org/supported_interpreters.html#ignite) for each Zeppelin release.
+If you're using Zeppelin master branch, please see `ignite.version` in `path/to/your-Zeppelin/ignite/pom.xml`.
 2. Examples are shipped as a separate Maven project, so to start running you simply need to import provided `<dest_dir>/apache-ignite-fabric-{version}-bin/examples/pom.xml` file into your favourite IDE, such as Eclipse.

 * In case of Eclipse, Eclipse -> File -> Import -> Existing Maven Projects